First Evidence of Intrinsic Alignments of Red Galaxies at $z > 1$: Cross-correlation between CFHTLenS and FastSound

 \subsection{CFHTLenS shape sample}

 Current spectroscopic samples of elliptical galaxies for high redshifts are not sufficiently large because one needs a long exposure time to observe the $4000{\rm \AA}$ breaks.
 We thus use the publicly available CFHTLenS \citep{Erben:2013} data for the shape sample.\footnote{http://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/community/CFHTLens/query.html} It provides accurate photometric redshifts (photo-$z$) \citep{Hildebrandt:2012} and shape measurements for galaxies covering $154~\rm{deg}^2$ over the CFHT Wide fields.
+The typical photo-$z$ scatter is $\sigma_{z}/(1+z)\sim0.04$ at $z>1$.
 We take the data in the photo-$z$ range, $1.13<z_{\rm ph}<1.63$, which covers the entire redshift range of the spectroscopic FastSound sample described below.
+We also limit the data to the angular regions overlapping with the FastSound sky coverage, explained in the following subsection.
 We exclude stars from our sample, which are assigned zero ellipticity.
-Galaxies in the catalog are classified by the flag (``T\_B''), estimated by spectral energy density (SED) fitting to the broad-band magnitudes using the template set of \citet{Capak:2004}.
-The templates are interpolated among ${\rm T\_B}=1$ and $6$ which correspond to CWW-Ell, CWW-Sbc, CWW-Scd, CWW-Im, KIN-SB3, and KIN-SB2, respectively \citep[see][]{Erben:2013}.
-We adopt ${\rm T_B}<1.5$ to select elliptical galaxies which are expected to have strong IA signals.
+Galaxies in the catalog are classified by the spectral type, symbolized as a numeric flag \texttt{T_B},\footnote{For the correspondence between \texttt{T_B} and galaxy types, see \citet{Erben:2013}} estimated by the Bayesian photometric redshift code \citep[BPZ:][]{Benitez:2000} using the template set of \citet{Capak:2004}.
+Smaller (larger) \texttt{T_B} values correspond to redder (bluer) galaxies, and we adopt $\texttt{T_B}<1.5$ to select elliptical galaxies which are expected to have strong IA signals.
 The criterion results in $11320$ galaxies, $12\%$ of all the galaxies in the redshift range.

-The two-component ellipticity of galaxies is given by $(e_+, e_\times) =\frac{1-q}{1+q}(\cos{2\phi},\sin{2\phi})$, where $q$ is the minor-to-major-axis ratio on the celestial sphere and $\phi$ the position angle.
+The two-component ellipticity of galaxies is given by $(e_+, e_\times) =\frac{1-q}{1+q}(\cos{2\phi},\sin{2\phi})$, where $q$ is the minor-to-major-axis ratio on the celestial sphere and $\phi$ is the position angle.
 The ellipticity is estimated using {\it lensfit} \citep{Miller:2007} applied to the $i'$-band image and corrected for the additive and the multiplicative biases as done in \citet{Tonegawa:2018}.